Awarding ceremony of winners of 37th Rhythmic Gymnastics World Championships held in Baku [PHOTO]

 By Trend

-The ceremony of awarding the winners and prize-winners of finals in individual exercises and in the team competition of the 37th Rhythmic Gymnastics World Championship was held in Baku at the National Gymnastics Arena in Baku on September 19, Trend reports.
+The ceremony of awarding the winners of the finals of the individual all-around competitions of the 37th World Rhythmic Gymnastics Championships was held at the National Gymnastics Arena in Baku, Trend reports.

-In the exercises with clubs, the first place was taken by Dina Averina (Russia), the second place - by Linoy Ashram (Israel), the third - by Vlada Nikolchenko (Ukraine).

-The awards were presented by President of the Technical Committee of the International Gymnastics Federation (FIG) Natalya Kuzmina, member of the FIG Executive Committee Naomi Valenzo, and Secretary General of the Gymnastics Federation of Azerbaijan Nurlana Mammadzade.
+US athlete Laura Zeng was awarded with the Longines Prize for Elegance.
+The award was presented by President of the International Gymnastics Federation (FIG) Morinari Watanabe, International Sponsorship and Events Manager of LONGINES Benjamin Aeby, official ambassador of the 37th Rhythmic Gymnastics World Championships Yana Batyrshina.

-In the exercises with the tape, Dina Averina (Russia) took first place, Linoy Ashram (Israel) - second place, and Ekaterina Selezneva (Russia) - third.
+The winner and prize-winners of the finals of the individual all-around competitions were awarded.
+Russian gymnast Dina Averina ranked first, another Russian gymnast Arina Averina ranked second, Israeli gymnast Linoy Ashram ranked third.

-The awards were presented by member of the FIG Executive Committee Ali Al-Hitmi, official Ambassador of the 37th Rhythmic Gymnastics World Championship Yana Batyrshina and the competition Director Natalya Bulanova.
+The awards were presented by FIG Secretary General Nicolas Buompane, member of the FIG Rhythmic Gymnastics Technical Committee Mariya Gigova, official ambassador of the 37th Rhythmic Gymnastics World Championship Yana Batyrshina.

-In the team competitions, the first place went to the Russian team, the second to the Israeli team, and the third to the Belarusian team.

-The awards were presented by Vice-President of the Azerbaijan Gymnastics Federation Altay Hasanov, member of the FIG Executive Committee Jesús Carballo Martinez and Vice-President of the FIG Technical Committee Noha Abushaban.

 As for the gymnasts within group exercises, Bulgaria, Russia and Italy have already qualified according to the results of the last World Championships.
 At this year’s Championships, the best five teams will qualify for the Tokyo-2020 Olympic Games according to the all-around scores.